velexi-research/VLXI-Cookiecutter-Python/README.md

-1. From the project GitHub repository, navigate to "Settings" > "Pages" (in the "Code and automation" section of the side menu) and configure GitHub Pages to deploy from the `gh-pages` branch.
+1. From the project GitHub repository, navigate to "Settings" > "Pages" (in the "Code and automation" section of the side menu) and configure GitHub Pages to use "GitHub Actions" as its "Source".

-   * Source: Deploy from a branch
+   * Source: GitHub Actions
-   * Branch: gh-pages
-     * Folder: /(root)

 2. In the "About" section of the project GitHub repository, set "Website" to the URL for the project GitHub Pages.

 3. That's it!
-Every time the `main` branch is updated, the CI workflow will automatically update the package documentation on GitHub Pages.
+Every time the `main` branch is updated, the CI and gh-pages workflows will automatically update the package documentation on GitHub Pages.

 -------------------------------------------------------------------------------